JaehunJung13/JaehunJung13.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Forthcoming: “Mind the Tone: Responses of Inflation Expectations to Central Bankers’ Speeches” in the Journal of International Money and Finance (October 2025).
+Forthcoming: “Mind the Tone: Responses of Inflation Expectations to Central Bankers’ Speeches” in the Journal of International Money and Finance.